edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 ![Visualized example for right vs. wrong way to write an input error.
 Do communicate specific format errors; don't just indicate an 'invalid input.](./img/form-errors.svg)
 </div>

-Errors can be validated at two points in the workflow: On loss of focus or on submission.
+Errors can be validated at 2 points in the workflow: On loss of focus or on submission.
 The error state you use depends on whether validation happens on the client side (loss of focus) or server side (on submission).

 #### Error validation on loss of focus
 Validation on loss of focus occurs as soon as a field loses focus.
 It alerts users of errors immediately after they complete their input through inline validation, allowing them to quickly see and address issues.